LivelyDismay/magnum-opus/postinstall.md

 * [2c.
 Main Reapack - Part Three-23556-1-0-1565605113.7z](https://www.nexusmods.com/fallout4/mods/23556?tab=files&file_id=164241)
 * [Fix Vault-Window-Metal-Institute-40534-1-02-1565670781.7z](https://www.nexusmods.com/fallout4/mods/40534?tab=files&file_id=164279)
 * [3.
 Restyle Pack - Fomod-23556-1-0-1565546849.7z](https://www.nexusmods.com/fallout4/mods/23556?tab=files&file_id=164211)

+- Please note: the Restyle Pack is optional.
+Some people dislike the retexture of the Level Up Menu.
+I would encourage you to look at the mod page's images to see if you want the Restyle Pack.

 **COPY** the `2a.
 Main Repack - Part One`, `2b.
 Main Repack - Part Two`, `2c.
 Main Reapack - Part Three`, `Fix Vault-Window-Metal-Institute`, and `3.
 Restyle Pack - Fomod` archives into the `D:/Workbase Improved/Repack7z` folder. **DO NOT EXTRACT, UNPACK, OR RENAME ANY OF THESE FILES.**